Representing Clients In Carroll, Rockingham And Strafford Counties

 - Balance tests

-The actions of the driver are also taken into account when determining whether to charge a driver with DWI.
+The actions of the driver are also taken into account when determining whether to charge a driver with a DWI.
 Even if the BAC is under the legal limit, the driver may still be arrested if a law enforcement officer believes that their driving skills are impaired.
-This may happen if the driver is going too slow or too fast, straddling the driving lanes, improperly passing other drivers, or going over a curb.
-In the event that you find yourself in this situation, make sure that you contact our Carroll County DUI lawyer immediately.
+This may happen if the driver is going too slow or too fast, straddling the driving lanes, improperly passing other drivers or going over a curb.
+In the event that you find yourself in this situation, make sure that you contact our New Hampshire DUI lawyer immediately.

 - Time in jail